SMILE project consortium is committed to protecting and respecting your privacy.

 We do not transfer any of your personal information to servers outside the European economic area (EEA) or to country not subject to the EU Commission’s standard contractual clauses.
 If we use subcontractors we ensure that processing activities are covered by a European Commission adequacy decision regarding the privacy issues.

-In any case, if transfer is performed to a third country or international organisation not covered by an adequacy decision stated by the European Commission, you will be informed before any processing to be able to assert your right to oppose it.
+In any case, if a transfer is performed to a third country or international organisation not covered by an adequacy decision stated by the European Commission, you will be informed before any processing to be able to assert your right to oppose it.

 Protection of personal information

 We take reasonable security measures to protect your personal information at any times.
 When your personal data is stored, we use computer systems with limited access hosted in facilities using physical security measures.
-If necessary, data will be stored in encrypted form, including when we use third party storage.
+If necessary, data will be stored in encrypted form, including when we use third-party storage.

 Our organization may work with other companies, such as email providers or cloud providers to operate our services.
-The selection of third party follows a comprehensive selection process.
+The selection of third-party follows a comprehensive selection process.
 In this selection process, each individual service provider is carefully selected for its suitability in terms of technical and organizational data protection skills.
 A contract for the personal data processing of data will only be concluded if it complies with the identified security requirements including European and national regulations requirements.

 Integrity and Retention of Personal Information

 We make it easy for you to keep your personal information accurate, complete, and up to date.
-We will retain your personal information for the period necessary to fulfill the purposes outlined in this Privacy Statement and not longer than 2 years of non-activity, unless a longer retention period is required or permitted by the law.
+We will retain your personal information for the period necessary to fulfil the purposes outlined in this Privacy Statement and not longer than 2 years of non-activity, unless a longer retention period is required or permitted by the law.

 To protect this data from accidental or malicious destruction, when we remove it from our services, we may not immediately remove the remaining copies of our servers or backup systems.
 The complete destruction will occur after a complete cycle of backup.